Top 6 strategies for hiring top talent for your small business

 By treating the hiring process with the care it deserves, you can go beyond just avoiding a bad hire.
 You might even discover a star who moves your business forward in ways you never anticipated.
 Just think, where would Apple be now if they never hired Jony Ive, designer of the iMac and the iPhone?

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
-You should consult your legal, tax, or financial advisor about your personal situation.
+You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.
 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.
 Consult your legal counsel for advice concerning your specific business activities.

 Finding ways to incentivize sales in your Small Business sales team can help push your revenue to the next level and keep employees happy